 Unless their current insurance policy covers their stay in the Netherlands, participants must insure themselves and their dependents in the Netherlands.
 Dutch insurance companies offer reasonable rates to foreign students.
 KIT can offer students health insurance.

-The European Credit Transfer System (ECTS) facilitates the transfer of course credits between different institutions of the same academic level.
+The European Credit Transfer System (EC) facilitates the transfer of course credits between different institutions of the same academic level.
 A module comprising 28 hours of formal teaching and private study is equivalent to one EC credit point.

 Why study at KIT?